tombulled/annotate/README.md

 ## Usage

 ### Marker Annotation
-A label that has no value
+An annotation that has no value
 ```python
 import annotate